Layout-Parser/layout-parser/docs/example/parse_ocr/index.rst

 Group Rows based on hard-coded parameteres
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As there are 13 rows, we can iterate the rows and fetech the row-based
+As there are 13 rows, we can iterate the rows and fetch the row-based
 information:

 .. code:: python